tksh164/change-windows-language-regional-settings/README.md

 - Cultures

     You can get all cultures by the following PowerShell code.
+It's use for `UserLocale` and `SystemLocale`.

     ```powershell
     [System.Globalization.CultureInfo]::GetCultures([System.Globalization.CultureTypes]::AllCultures).Name